reframejs/reframe/readme.md

    <br/>
    where the page's DOM is not manipulated and React is only used to render HTML.
    <br/>
-   (Reframe only uses `require('react-dom/server')`, `require('react-dom')` is not used and React doesn't get to manipulate the DOM.)
+   (Reframe only uses `require('react-dom/server')`, i.e. `require('react-dom')` is not used and React doesn't manipulate the DOM.)
  - **DOM-dynamic**,
    <br/>
    where the page has React components that dynamically change in the browser.
    <br/>
-   (Reframe uses `require('react-dom')` and React manipulates the DOM.)
+   (Reframe uses `require('react-dom')`, i.e. React manipulates the DOM.)

-You can create a universal app (i.e. a isomorphic app), i.e. apps that are rendered on both the server and the browser.
+You can create universal apps (isomorphic apps), i.e. apps that are rendered on both the server and the browser.

-You can as well create a static React app (in other words a static website), that is, an app where all pages are HTML-static.
+You can as well create static React apps (i.e. static websites), that is, an app where all pages are HTML-static.
-(When creating a static website/app, Reframe will generate all HTML at build-time and this means that no server code is required and you can publish your static app with GitHub pages or any other static website hosting.)
+(When creating a static website/app,
+Reframe will generate all HTML at build-time, no server code is required, and you can publish your static app with GitHub pages or any other static website hosting.)

 In general, you can create any combination of HTML-(static/dynamic) and DOM-(static/dynamic) pages.